sheikmohdimran/blog/_posts/2020-03-25-Colab_JuPyterLab.md

-You can clone this [notebook](https://github.com/sheikmohdimran/Experiments_2020/blob/master/jupyter_lab.ipynb), and try all the steps listed above.
+> Note: You can also clone this [notebook](https://github.com/sheikmohdimran/Experiments_2020/blob/master/jupyter_lab.ipynb), and try all the steps listed above.